zgulde/codeup-setup-script/README.md

 generate a new ones, and you will need to walk them through the process of adding their existing key to Github.

-The following should do the trick if they have a ssh key pair, but it's not wired up to Github.
+The following should do the trick if they already have a ssh key pair, but it's not wired up to Github.

 ```bash
 pbcopy < ~/.ssh/id_rsa.pub